-The Hungarian Parliament ratified the Protocol on January 13, 2004.
-Government Decree No. 226/2008 (IX.11) (in Hungarian) laid down the rules of the implementation.
-The publication of the Nagoya-Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety was by Act No. CLXXI of 2013 (in Hungarian).
+The Hungarian Parliament ratified the Cartagena Protocol on January 13, 2004.
+Government Decree

+No. 226/2008 (IX.11) (in Hungarian) laid down the rules for implementation.
+The publication of the Nagoya-Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety was adopted by Act No. CLXXI of 2013 (in Hungarian).

-With respect to the Convention on Biological Diversity (see the sixth national report), Hungary created a National Strategy for the Conservation of Biodiversity in 2015-2020 (NSCB).
-Following the objectives highlighted in the former NSCB, the elaboration of a new strategy has already started.
-To comply with the Aichi Targets, NSCB suggested several actions to eliminate harmful effects on biological diversity, for example:
+With respect to the Convention on Biological Diversity (see the sixth national report), Hungary created a National Strategy for the Conservation of Biodiversity (NSCB) for the period of 2015-2020.
+Following its objectives, the elaboration of a new strategy for 2021-2030 has already started, and the draft of the new NSCB (in Hungarian) is available for public consultation.

+The new draft NSCB suggests actions to eliminate the potentially harmful effects of modern biotechnology on biodiversity, for example: